-12: EARLY CHILDHOOD EDUCATION

-We call upon the federal, provincial, territorial, and Aboriginal governments to develop culturally appropriate early childhood education programs for Indigenous families.

-appropriate early childhood education programs for Indigenous families.
-INITIATIVES AND PARTNERSHIPS PROGRESS Offering the San'yas Indigenous Cultural Safety course as a component of Continued, ongoing professional development for Health & Human Services instructional Ongoing staff, all of whom will complete it by the end of 2024.
-Implementing a self-assessment tool for all Health & Human Services In Progress instructional staff-including instructors in Social Work certificate and diploma programs-that explores an individual's level of allyship and level of foundational commitment to allyship.
+12: EARLY CHILDHOOD EDUCATION We call upon the federal, provincial, territorial, and Aboriginal governments to de evelop culturally appropriate early childhood education programs for Indigenous families.
+INITIATIVES AND PARTNERSHIPS PROGRESS Offering the San'yas Indigenous Cultural Safety course as a component of ongoing professional development for Health & Human Services instructional staff, all of whom will complete it by the end of 2024.
+Continued, Ongoing Implementing a self-assessment tool for all Health & Human Services instructional staff-including instructors in Social Work certificate and diploma programs-that explores an individual's level of allyship and level of foundational commitment to allyship.
 The tool will be fully implemented by the end of 2024.
-Continue to have teams within the School of Health & Human Services conduct Continuing, a review of the "In Plain Sight" report and the BCcampus Indigenization guides Implemented as a part of their ongoing team development.
-Require Early Childhood Care & Education (ECCE) Diploma students to take Continuing, Indigenous Studies (INDG) 287: Introduction to Indigenous Teachings and Implemented Practices in Year 2 of the program.
-Included a dedicated section in the course Family Studies (FAM) 180: Family Continuing, Dynamics to explore culturally appropriate solutions to family healing.
-When Implemented possible, the program faculty invite Indigenous community partners to support this module.
+In Progress Continue to have teams within the School of Health & Human Services conduct a review of the "In Plain Sight" report and the BCcampus Indigenization guides as a part of their ongoing team development.
+Continuing, Implemented Require Early Childhood Care & Education (ECCE) Diploma students to take Indigenous Studies (INDG) 287: Introduction to Indigenous Teachings and Practices in Year 2 of the program.
+Continuing, Implemented Included a dedicated section in the course Family Studies (FAM) 180: Family Dynamics to explore culturally appropriate solutions to family healing.
+When Continuing, Implemented possible, the program faculty invite Indigenous community partners to support this module.
 Developed, through the ECCE Program, a relationship with local Indigenous Continuing, organizations that provide services to children.
 These organizations regularly Implemented participate in core courses within the program as guests to ensure that students receive culturally appropriate programming.
 Offer the ECCE Program online with an in-person practicum and a work- Continuing, integrated learning (WIL) option.
 This improves accessibility for students across Implemented the region.
 Embedded the KAIROS blanket exercise in Year 1 coursework of the ECCE Continuing, Program.
 Indigenous Services and Elders from the college and community lead Implemented this activity.
 Incorporate work toward decolonizing the ECCE curriculum during QAPA Level New, In Progress 3 review.
 Increase on-the land-learning in curriculum and documentation courses.
 New, In Progress Exploring a potential collaboration with School District 73 and the Kamloops New, In Progress Aboriginal Friendship Society to implement and deliver an Indigenous-only cohort.

 16: INDIGENOUS LANGUAGE DEGREE AND DIPLOMA PROGRAMS We call upon post-secondary institutions to create university and college degree and diploma programs in Indigenous Languages.
-INITIATIVES AND PARTNERSHIPS PROGRESS Offered partner delivery of NSLX 101: Beginners nsəlxčin 1: Colville-Okanagan New, In Progress Salish and NSLX 102: Beginners nsəlxčin 2 with fluent speaker teachers from the Salish School of Spokane.
+INITIATIVES AND PARTNERSHIPS PROGRESS Offered partner delivery of NSLX 101: Beginners nsəlxčin 1: Colville-Okanagan Salish and NSLX 102: Beginners nsəlxčin 2 with fluent speaker teachers from the New, In Progress Salish School of Spokane.
 Continuing partnership for 2024/25 academic year after pilot delivery.
-Developing Indigenous Studies credential, including establishing transfer Continuing, pathways and agreements and delivering INDG 101 and INDG 102 for the Ongoing 2023/24 academic year.
+Developing Indigenous Studies credential, including establishing transfer pathways and agreements and delivering INDG 101 and INDG 102 for the 2023/24 academic year.
 Exploring 200 level courses to support laddered learning.
-Delivered on-the-Land series with Nation Knowledge Keepers in environment Continuing, and health programs for the 2023/24 academic year.
-Delivery and program Ongoing support under continual review and renewal.
+Continuing, Ongoing Delivered on-the-Land series with Nation Knowledge Keepers in environment and health programs for the 2023/24 academic year.
+Delivery and program support under continual review and renewal.
+Continuing, Ongoing